-Updates to our operational changes due to the Coronavirus pandemic are documented here.
+Updates to our operational changes due to the COVID-19 pandemic are documented here.
 We are making every effort to provide a safe experience for our customers and crew during this unprecedented time.
 The good news is that our operation is completely outdoors and most experts agree that being outdoors is much safer than being indoors.
 Adding social distancing and safety mask requirements, provides an additional layer of safety.
 We will continue to work with guidelines from safety experts, Governor Cuomo and local health authorities to help us operate our boat rides in a safe and responsible manner.
 This page is to keep everyone informed of our operational changes and we welcome comments, ideas and suggestions.

 - Masks are required upon boarding and deboarding: